-The master and auxiliar paths concept is very useful to keep repository organized but introduce some complications.
-For instance, consider what would happen to functionalities like help, that rely on master paths to create documentation entries, through auxiliar paths, if one of those master paths suddenly change after the documentation entry has been already created for it?
+Parallel directories are very useful to keep repository organized but introduce some complications.
+For instance, consider what would happen to functionalities like manual ('trunk Scripts Bash Functions Manual') that rely on parent directory structures to create documentation entries (using parallel directory structures) if one of those parent directory structures suddenly changes after the documentation entry has been already created for it?

-In such cases, functionalities like help may confuse themselves if path information is not updated to reflect the appropriate path relation.
-Such functionalities work with master paths as reference; if a master path is changed, the functionalities won't even note it because they work with the last master path available in the repository, no matter what it is.
+In such cases, functionalities like manual may confuse themselves if path information is not updated to reflect the relation with its parent directory.
+Such functionalities work with parent directory structure as reference; if a parent directory changes, the functionalities dont't even note it because they work with the last parent directory structure available in the repository, no matter what it is.

-In the specific case of documentation (the help functionality), the problem mentioned above provokes that older master paths, already documented, remain inside documentation directory structures as long as you get your hands into the documentation directory structure ('trunk/Manual') and change what must be changed to match the new master path information.
+In the specific case of documentation (the manual functionality), the problem mentioned above provokes that older parent directories, already documented, remain inside documentation directory structures as long as you get your hands into the documentation directory structure ('trunk/Manuals') and change what must be changed to match the new parent directory structure.

-There is no immediate way for help and similar functionalities that use master paths as reference, to know when and how the path information is changed inside the repository.
-Such information is available only when files or directories are moved in the repository.
-So, is there, at the moment of moving files, when we need to syncronize paths information between master paths and auxiliar paths and rename old paths to new paths inside all the files which includes them (e.g., scalable vector graphics, documentation files and translation files files) and commit everything to keep the central repository up to date.
+There is no immediate way for manual, and similar functionalities that use parent directories as reference, to know when and how directory movements take place inside the repository.
+Such information is available only when the file movement itself takes place inside the repository.
+So, is there, at the moment of moving files, when we need to syncronize parallel directories with their unique parent directory structure.

-Warning Even Subversion can perform some operations using URLs, there is not support for URLs inside centos-art.sh script.
-The centos-art.sh script is designed to work with local files inside the working copy only.
-If you need to work on URLs directly, use Subversion command-line interface instead of centos-art.sh script.
+Warning There is not support for URL reference inside 'centos-art.sh' script.
+The 'centos-art.sh' script is designed to work with local files inside the working copy only.

-File movement inside the repository is considered a repository change and it should be recorded as such.
-In order for this to happen, we need to add directories and files into the version control system to make them part of it, commit them, perform the file movement using version control system commands and finally commit all files related in the operation.
+As CentOS Artwork Repository is built over a version control system, file movements inside the repository are considered repository changes.
+In order for these repository changes to be versioned, we need to, firstly, add changes into the version control system, commit them, and later, perform movement actions using version control system commands.
 This configuration makes possible for everyone to know about changes details inside the repository; and if needed, revert or update them back to a previous revision.